Improving Stance Detection by Leveraging Measurement Knowledge from Social Sciences: A Case Study of Dutch Political Tweets and Traditional Gender Role Division: Experiments

 \section{Experiments}

-We investigate the approach of modelling SD as TER by applying it to a dataset of tweets from Dutch political parties and politicians in the Netherlands, with the goal to detect stances towards traditional gender role division.
+We investigate the approach of modelling stance detection as TER by applying it to a dataset of tweets from Dutch political parties and politicians in the Netherlands, with the goal to measure stances towards traditional gender role division.
+Specifically, we conduct two experiments in a zero-shot stance detection setting.
+In the first experiment (Section~\ref{experiment1}), we fine-tune Bertje~\cite{devries2019bertje}, a Dutch BERT model, using Dutch TER data.
+Furthermore, we conduct a second experiment (Section~\ref{experiment2}) to validate the results from the first experiment.
+Given the recent developments and promising applications of large generative language models in various NLP tasks, we prompt GPT-3.5 Turbo, a large language model, to perform zero-shot stance detection.